-There is a website that I was introduced to not very long ago called “The Art of Manliness”, and it turns out that I like it more than I thought I would.
+There is a website that I was introduced to a few years ago called “The Art of Manliness”, and it turns out that I like it more than I thought I would.
 I figured that it would be a site written about how to convince yourself that you’re tougher, and cooler than everyone else.
 It’s actually rather thoughtful, and it’s focus is to teach men how to live strategically, and purposefully – which I think is great in a world where men often seem overly insular.
 With that said, this article is not specifically written with men in mind.
 It’s actually written by a couple named Kate and Brett McKay

 This article is about what it takes to buy a house from a layman’s perspective.
 One of the key portions of the article is when it talks about the advantages and costs of using a buyer’s agent (allowing a Realtor® to help you find and buy a house).
 There are a 2 main points about this that I would like for people to understand: Realtors® are paid by the seller normally, Looking for and investigating a house on your own can be tedious.
 Having an advocate who understands the market can be a very good thing, especially if you don’t already know a lot about the industry and have a lot of spare time.
 This article was written by someone who is not a Real Estate professional, and for that reason I thought it was worth sharing.
 The article is very honest and straightforward.
 Please feel free to like, comment, or share – it’s always more fun to have a conversation when there are other people talking too 🙂

 If you think that you might be ready to start looking for a house the first thing that you need to do is get your finances in order.
 There is a mortgage calculator at the top of this page (unless if you are on a mobile device, and then it will be found at the bottom of the page), so feel free to start there and play for a minute.
 Then you should talk to a lender – talking to a lender is your very first real step.
 Ok, I’ll stop, but I do encourage you to read this article.